haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Update attachment display
 * Generate thumbnail for images
 * Update the task management workflow to remove the task group !!!
+* Reduce the time response for heavy loading page

 **Bug Fixes**